 CAUTION: During testing of solenoids electrical voltages are required.
 Extra care should be taken when handling and testing to avoid personnel injury and damage to valve.
-Prior to disassembling pilot or main valve be sure to cut all power to solenoid.
-1. To verify if the solenoid is properly functioning, first determine which solenoid option is on the valve.
-Refer to Valve Catalog No. on solenoid name plate and voltage stamped on side of green coil.

-2. After determining which solenoid voltage is required, apply required voltage to energize solenoid.
+Prior to disassembling pilot or main valve be sure to cut all power to sole-

+- 1. To verify if the solenoid is properly functioning, first determine which solenoid option is on the valve.
+Refer to Valve Catalog No. on solenoid name plate and voltage stamped on side of - 2.
+After determining which solenoid voltage is required, apply required voltage to energize solenoid.
 You should hear an audible "Click" when the solenoid opens and closes.
 If there is no audible "Click" inspect all wiring in the system and solenoid for possible damage (See Table 6.)

-3. To verify if the entire pilot system is operating correctly open the upstream gate valve and slowly pressurize entire valve.
-Close the outlet ball valve to close the ACV.
-If installed, verify the valve position indicator (model ZPI) is closed.

-4. Proceed with venting outlet downstream pressure by opening a source downstream.
+- 3. To verify if the entire pilot system is operating correctly open the upstream gate valve and slowly pressurize entire valve.
+Then open the solenoid valve to allow the cover to fill and close the main valve.
+If installed, verify the valve position indicator (model ZPI) is closed. - 4.
+When the main valve is closed, close the cover ball valve to keep the main valve closed.
+Then close the outlet ball valve on the pilot system. - 5.
+Proceed with venting outlet downstream pressure by opening a source downstream.
 When opening the downstream source if there is continuous flow, the main valve is not sealing properly.
 It is recommended that the main valve be disassembled and inspected (Refer to "Disassembly" section).